monero-project/monero-site/resources/developer-guides/daemon-rpc.md

 Outputs:

+* *credits* - unsigned int; If payment for RPC is enabled, the number of credits available to the requesting client.
+Otherwise, 0.
 * *height* - unsigned int;
+* *next_needed_pruning_seed* - unsigned int; The next pruning seed needed for pruned sync.
+* *overview* - string; Overview of current block queue where each character in the string represents a block set in the queue. `. = requested but not received`, `o = set received`, `m  = received set that matches the next blocks needed`
 * *peers* - array of peer structure, defined as follows:
   * *info* - structure of connection info, as defined in [get_connections](#get_connections)
 * *spans* - array of span structure, defined as follows (optional, absent if node is fully synced):